-We illustrated the computational gains accessible by integrating machine learning (ML) methods for parameter auto-tuning in MD simulations by demonstrating the enhancement of stability and efficiency of MD simulations of ions near polarizable NPs based on the dynamical optimization framework.
-The Neural Network (NN) based ML model yielded the highest success rate among the nonlinear regression models employed to predict the virtual system parameters at the start of the simulation.
-When integrated with the MD simulation, the NN model predicted the timestep and the associated optimal virtual parameters on-the-fly with 94.3% success rate.
-The auto-tuning of the simulation timestep resulting from this ML-enhanced, adaptive simulation framework enabled the simulation of ions for a longer physical time (over 30 ns) with a net speedup of $\approx 1.5-3$ (depending on the system configuration) compared to the non-adaptive sequential simulation model.
-The combination of the ML procedure with the hybrid parallelization method generated stable dynamics of thousands of ions in the presence of polarized NPs with computational time reducing from thousands of hours to tens of hours yielding a maximum speed up of ≈ 600 .
-Compared to the non-adaptive simulation with static initial virtual parameters, the stability of the adaptive framework increased by an order of magnitude.
+We illustrated the computational gains accessible by integrating ML methods for parameter auto-tuning in MD simulations by demonstrating the enhancement of stability and efficiency of MD simulations of ions near polarizable NPs based on the dynamical optimization framework.
+The ANN-based ML model yielded the highest success rate among the non-linear regression models employed to predict the virtual system parameters at the start of the simulation.
+When integrated with the MD simulation, the ANN model predicted the timestep and the associated optimal virtual parameters with 94.3% success rate.
+The auto-tuning of the simulation timestep resulting from the ML-enhanced, adaptive simulation framework enabled the simulation of ions for a longer physical time with a net speedup of $\approx$ 1.25 - 3 (depending on the system configuration) compared to the non-adaptive simulation model.
+The combination of the ML procedure with the hybrid parallelization method generated stable dynamics of thousands of ions in the presence of polarizable NPs with computational time reducing from thousands of hours to tens of hours yielding a maximum speed up of $\approx 600$ .
+Compared to the non-adaptive simulation with static initial virtual parameters, the stability of the adaptive framework increased by over an order of magnitude.

-This enhanced simulation framework has many applications and we demonstrated its utility by generating stable, accurate dynamics of ions in the presence of a polarized nanoemulsion droplet for ≈ 10 million simulation steps (physical time over 20 ns).
-Additionally, we showed the broad applicability of the approach by demonstrating that the ML models could be trained on a smaller system and applied to larger systems characterized by new attributes (not used for training) with success in producing accurate and stable dynamics.
-At the same time, the approach reveals a limit on the concentration and physical time that one can simulate based on training a counterion-only system.
+This enhanced simulation framework has many applications and we demonstrated its utility by generating stable, accurate dynamics of ions in the presence of a polarized nanoemulsion droplet for up to $\approx 10$ million simulation steps.
+Additionally, we showed the broad applicability of the approach by demonstrating that the ML models trained on a smaller system can be applied successfully to produce accurate and stable dynamics of larger systems characterized by new attributes such as electrolyte concentration.
+At the same time, the approach reveals a limit on the electrolyte concentration and physical time that one can simulate based on training a counterion-only system.
 Future efforts will involve exploring the training of ML models with electrolyte concentration and attributes as input parameters.
-We will also explore integrating the current ML-enabled enhanced framework with fast Ewald solvers to support periodic boundary conditions and reduce the $O(n^2)$ scaling in particle system size to $O(n \log n)$ (Marchi et al. 2001; Barros et al. 2014).
+We will also explore integrating the current ML-enabled enhanced framework with fast Ewald solvers to support periodic boundary conditions and reduce the $O(n^2)$ scaling in system size to $O(n \log n)$ (Marchi et al. 2001; Barros et al. 2014).

-The use of ML to enhance the simulation framework enables users across the globe, with a diversity of indomain experience, to simulate ions near polarizable NPs via the use of web-based applications hosted on services like nanoHUB.
+The use of ML to enhance the simulation framework enables users across the globe, with a diversity of domain experience, to simulate ions near polarizable NPs via the use of web-based applications hosted on services like nanoHUB.
 A tool powered by this enhanced framework was recently published on nanoHUB (Kadupitiya et al. 2018).
 We will extend our framework to enable the process of using the data generated by this nanoHUB application for continuous training of the ML-based parameter prediction procedure.
-The demonstration of integrating ML-based parameter prediction methods with MD-based simulations can be extended to other energy minimization problems.
+The approach presented here to integrate ML-based parameter prediction methods with MD-based simulations can be extended to other energy minimization problems.
 The implications of ML-enabled tuning of simulation timestep also suggest new avenues of exploring ML to advance simulation methods, such as ML-informed dynamic grid sizes in mesh-based problems.